docQodly/docs/docs/language/DataStoreClass.md

 #### Description

-Each dataclass in a datastore is available as a property of the [DataStore object](Concepts/data-model#datastore) data.
+Each dataclass in a datastore is available as a property of the [DataStore object](../../concepts/orda/data-model.md#datastore).
 The returned object <!-- REF DataStoreClass.dataclassName.Summary -->contains a description of the dataclass<!-- END REF -->.

 #### Example

 ```4d
- var $emp : cs.Employee
+ var emp : cs.Employee
- var $sel : cs.EmployeeSelection
+ var sel : cs.EmployeeSelection
- $emp:=ds.Employee //$emp contains the Employee dataclass
+ emp=ds.Employee //emp contains the Employee dataclass
- $sel:=$emp.all() //gets an entity selection of all employees
+ sel=emp.all() //gets an entity selection of all employees

   //you could also write directly:
- $sel:=ds.Employee.all()
+ sel=ds.Employee.all()
 ```